imqueue/imqueue.com/tutorial/user-service.md

 });
 ~~~

-That will launch the service and it's client and do a remote call of
+That will launch the service and its client and do a remote call of
 service's `hello()` method.
 The output should look like:

 ~~~